Last Updated: August 1, 2023

 2. Processing of Personal Data

 2.1 Roles of the Parties.
-The Parties acknowledge and agree that with regard to the Processing of Personal Data submitted to the Services by you, you are the Controller, ArborXR is the Processor and that ArborXR will engage Sub-processors pursuant to the requirements set forth in Section 5 "Sub-processors" below.
+The Parties acknowledge and agree that with regard to the Processing of Personal Data submitted to the Services by you or your Users, you are the Controller, ArborXR is the Processor and that ArborXR will engage Sub-processors pursuant to the requirements set forth in Section 5 “Sub-processors” below.

 2.2.
-Processing of Personal Data by Customer.
-Customer shall, in its use of the Services, Process Personal Data in accordance with the requirements of Data Protection Laws and Regulations, including any applicable requirement to provide notice to Data Subjects of your use of ArborXR as a Processor.
-For the avoidance of doubt, Customer’s instructions for the Processing of Personal Data shall comply with Data Protection Laws and Regulations.
-Customer shall have sole responsibility for the accuracy, quality, and legality of Personal Data and the means by which Customer acquired Personal Data.
-Customer specifically acknowledges that its use of the Services will not violate the rights of any Data Subject.
+Processing of Personal Data by You.
+You shall, in your use of the Services, Process Personal Data in accordance with the requirements of Data Protection Laws and Regulations, including any applicable requirement to provide notice to Data Subjects of your use of ArborXR as a Processor.
+For the avoidance of doubt, your instructions for the Processing of Personal Data shall comply with Data Protection Laws and Regulations.
+You shall have sole responsibility for the accuracy, quality, and legality of Personal Data and the means by which you acquired Personal Data.
+You specifically acknowledge that your use of the Services will not violate the rights of any Data Subject.